teopost/qmenu/README.md

 # How it works
 qmenu allows to create menus for interfaces and characters in an easy and intuitive way.
-Each menu in defined in a file (with extenision .mnu) that contains  the visual appearance and the definition of the items.
+Each menu is defined in a file (with extenision .mnu) that contains the visual appearance and the definition of the items.
 The file is divided oi three sections

     1. Screen Area